 Salman: In 2013 I finished my B.E. and two months later I pursue myself the first things in software development.

 6. Why did you move from telecommunications to informatics?

 Salman: After I finished University and was looking for a job.
 During my free time, I thought to discover something new and I spend my time on learning about software development.
 This was the point I gave a second thought on my professional carrier and decided to learn more about being a software developer.

 7. What was the first programming language you looked into?

 Salman: It was an auction-based e-commerce platform, similar to eBay.

 9. New technologies are emerging, 2017 was the year of Blockchain.
 Two sentences you can share with us about blockchain?

-Salman: I can see Blockchain will receive significant adoption because of people want to have more transparency when it comes to storage and security of their data.
+Salman: I can see Blockchain will receive significant adoption because people want to have more transparency when it comes to the storage and security of their data.

 Salman: I always dreamed about an App where voice recognition would translate the wishes of someone into a real working website without typing a single line of code.
 My App would write all code for you in the back

 Thank you Salman for the answers to our questions and sharing a great idea with us.
 We will watch our next generation of Mark Zuckerberg when we can see his app on the market.